chartjs/chartjs-plugin-annotation/docs/guide/types/box.md

 #### borderRadius

 If this value is a number, it is applied to all corners of the rectangle (topLeft, topRight, bottomLeft, bottomRight).
 If this value is an object, the `topLeft` property defines the top-left corners border radius.
 Similarly, the `topRight`, `bottomLeft`, and `bottomRight` properties can also be specified.
 Omitted corners have radius of 0.
+Note up to 1.0.2 use `cornerRadius` instead of `borderRadius`